anish000kumar/redux-box/readme.md

 # The Basics

 Redux box emphasizes on dividing the whole application into multiple modules.
-Each of these modules manage it's state seperately, with the help of 4 segments:
+Each of these modules manages it's state seperately, with the help of 4 segments:

 1. state
 (this  file specifies the initial state of the module)